Doapeat/Dell7567/readme_en.md

 		* Hackintosh sleeps well when plug out AC Adaptor.
 When AC adapter plug in, Hackintosh can't sleep；

+* 2020.4.30

+  * Add `config.plist` based on CFG-locked enabled；
+  * Regular drivers updates；

-## If you acknowledge my efforts, you can support my subsequent updates through `Reward`
+## If you acknowledge my efforts, you can support my subsequent updates by `Reward`

 |Red envelope|Wechatpay |Alipay|